Irbesartan, 300 mg 28 pcs

 Overdose

-Symptoms: pronounced BP decrease is most likely. tachycardia bradycardia.
+Symptoms: most likely a pronounced decrease in blood pressure. tachycardia bradycardia.

-Treatment: in case of accidental ingestion of the drug in high doses artificial vomiting and/or gastric lavage activated charcoal carrying out symptomatic and supportive therapy is indicated.
+Treatment: in case of accidental use of the drug in high doses, artificial vomiting and/or gastric lavage, activated charcoal and symptomatic and supportive therapy are indicated.
 Hemodialysis is ineffective.

 ---|---|